lhzsantana/federator/README.md

 * http://localhost:6666/_query/1
 * http://localhost:6666/_get/1

 3. Start by adding a new mapping in the endpoint "http://localhost:8085/_mapping"
 4. Add some new entities based on the mapping (see section below)

-##As a framework
-1. Import the Maven dependency
-2. Change the file mapping in the root of the project
-3. Start adding new entities

 #Datasources